On This Page

 One of the most healing aspects of therapy is being known and accepted by your therapist.
 Your therapist is interested in and will embrace your whole self—including and especially the parts you hide from everyone else.
 What makes this possible is the special nature of the therapeutic relationship.

 Good therapists are curious, empathetic, and want to help other people feel better.
 This, and the fact they don’t know or rely on you outside of the therapy office, allows them to regard with openness what other people resist or reject.
-Being able to be known like this by another person helps you know, and start to accept, yourself in the same way.
+Being known like this by another person helps you get to know and accept yourself in the same way.

 Why Is Personal Growth So Expensive?

-We believe personal growth is for everyone, but society might make you think otherwise:
+Personal growth is for everyone, but society might make you think otherwise.

 - Insurance will cover therapy for the treatment of a mental health condition, but it won’t cover therapy for personal growth.